-- A cells are macrophages that synthesize hyaluronic acid and keep the joint cavity clean.
+- Cells are macrophages that synthesize hyaluronic acid and keep the joint cavity clean.

 - B cells have specialized fibroblasts whose function is to synthesize collagen and glycoprotein.

-Rheumatoid arthritis : it is the activation of CD4 T cells (lymphocytes), by an unknown antigen.
-Production of tumor necrosis factor, interleukins and metalloproteinases.
-The synovium thickens, osteoclasts destroy bone, and articular cartilage is destroyed by metalloproteinases.
+Rheumatoid arthritis: is the activation of CD4 T cells (lymphocytes) by an unknown antigen.
+Production of tumor necrosis factor, interleukins, and metalloproteinases.
+The synovium thickens, osteoclasts destroy bone, and metalloproteinases destroy articular cartilage.

-Joint degeneration: it is the loss of water in the cartilage that produces small cracks in the cartilaginous cushion that disappears.
-Reduced movements and pain in the joint, most often in the knee or hip.
+Joint degeneration: the loss of water in the cartilage produces small cracks in the cartilaginous cushion that disappears—reduced movements and pain the common, most often in the knee or hip.

 Fibrous capsule function

-Fibrous capsule refers to an outer layer that surrounds the joint capsule, at a synovial junction.
+A fibrous capsule refers to an outer layer surrounding the joint capsule at a synovial junction.